 The outcome of any subsequent insurance claims filed will depend on which driver is determined to be at fault for the accident as well as the types of coverage both drivers possess.
 Generally speaking, insurance of an at-fault driver pays for the medical expenses of the driver and passengers in the other vehicle.
 The at-fault driver’s insurance company will typically pay for damage to the other vehicle involved in the accident.

 An accident on the road can cause significant damage to both the health and property of the individuals involved.
-A personal injury attorney may be able to help individuals in need of compensation after becoming involved in a motor vehicle accident.
+Experienced personal injury attorney Jason Shartzer can help you seek compensation for your injuries.
+Call his Indiana law office at 317-969-7600.